 Like the Kilo brand’s general philosophy of mixing together a bunch of different, but, fun ideas, the Kallang restaurant does the same with its off-kilter Asian fusion cuisine.
 At Kilo, you’ll find curveball creations like sea urchin with matcha cream, ravioli with sake butter, beef tartare with kimchi; it’s an absolute circus of flavours and the chefs at Kilo are the ringmasters.

 Party on the floor, party on your palate

 I get my fun from a few core things – techno music, lucid company, and ingredients that make each other sing.
 For instance, I’m no fan of gazpacho (what is cold soup even?); but Kilo’s rendition converted me with the addition of chunky, subtly-briny Boston Bay mussels.
 Likewise, tacos aren’t my go-to comfort food, but if all tacos were like Kilo’s – with almost-creamy and gamey beef tongue slathered in sweet apple miso slaw – I’d be eating them every day.

 And who would’ve thought I’d willingly fill myself with lentils of all things?
-Kilo’s Atas Lentils, however, has the milky texture of risotto, made even thicker with the addition of a poached egg that, although I was reluctant to poke was worth it, though.
+Kilo’s Atas Lentils, however, has the milky texture of risotto, made even thicker with the addition of a poached egg.

 Kilo recently revamped its menu with some additions, but kept its signature squid ink rice on the menu, and for good reason.
 The black, ink-stained grains are slightly charred and have an almost toasty taste, and they complement the juicy yet crispy baby squid and pop-in-your-mouth salmon roe.
 A perfect sharing dish, this one – unless you’d rather be greedy.